yangong23/VSEnetworksIR/README.md

 ```

 ### Evaluation
-#### Evaluating the network for retrieving all 5 descriptions and retrieving any 1 of 5 descriptions to the image query
+Evaluate the network for retrieving all 5 descriptions and any 1 of 5 descriptions to the image queries.

 * For VSE++:
 Modify the model_path and data_path in the evaluation_retrieval_all5_and_any1.py file.
 Then Run evaluation_retrieval_all5_and_any1.py:
 ```